 The number one reason our ethnic skin tone patients come to us is for the treatment of hyperpigmentation (brown skin spots) and melasma (brown to grey skin patches).

 Hyperpigmentation appears as various sized light brown to black skin patches on the skin, caused when there is an overproduction of the skin’s melanin.
 This is usually a result of sun exposure, but can also be caused by as skin injury such as picking at one’s skin and acne.
 Hyperpigmentation can also occur when cosmetic treatments such as chemical peels, laser treatments and dermabrasion are poorly administered by an unqualified professional.
 Sadly, this can sometimes cause permanent discoloration.

 Kwan Dermatology founder Dr. William Kwan is sought out by media and other dermatologists for his expertise.
 When treating hyperpigmentation, Dr. Kwan begins the process by correctly diagnosing the condition and then creating a customized treatment plan for the patient.
 Hyperpigmentation is often treated with a combination of lasers, peels, and skincare products.

-While other practices might offer the same types of laser treatments as Kwan Dermatology, Dr. Kwan has personally worked with the laser companies to specially calibrated Kwan Dermatology lasers to provide the optimal amount of energy required for ethnic skin to respond well to treatments.
+While other practices might offer the same types of laser treatments as Kwan Dermatology, Dr. Kwan has personally worked with the laser companies to specially calibrate Kwan Dermatology lasers to provide the optimal amount of energy required for ethnic skin to respond well to treatments.
 The wrong laser wavelength can not only cause scarring in ethnic skin patients, it can also cause permanent hyperpigmentation.

 Melasma are brown to dark grey patches of skin that usually appear on the face and are often a result of hormonal changes, like those experienced during pregnancy.
 Melasma can also be caused by excessive, unprotected sun exposure.